mjbernier/Portfolio/README.md

 # Portfolio
-This repository contains samples of my development work in Data Science and Data Analytics, showcasing both my education and on the job skills in a variety of areas, including
+This repository contains a portfolio of my work in Data Analytics and Data Science, showcasing both my education and on the job skills in a variety of technical areas, including

   - Excel workbooks
   - Power BI data modeling and visualizations
   - R and Python programming projects including linear regressions and other predictive models
   - SQL programming
   - SAS programming

-In some cases these samples were originally created during coursework while pursuing a BS in Data Science from Maryville University of St. Louis during 2020-2022 (graduated magna cum laude 3.74/4.00 GPA).
-In other cases the samples reflect development while on the job (due to the proprietary nature of my office work, data in some cases has been anonymized).
+  - Formal presentation/report writing and delivery

+This portfolio will grow and change over time as I work through my extensive collection of works.
+The initial entries are from coursework as I pursued different educational credentials:
+  - Certificate in Data Analytics from Cornell University (2018-2019)
+  - BS in Data Science from Maryville University of Saint Louis (2020-2022)

+Later additions to this portfolio will more deeply explore other related areas to demonstrate the breadth of my skills across a long storied career in the IT field.
+In all cases there will be introductory postings to provide background into each of these works, and source codes and datasets used when it is practical to include them.